This Home Will Inspire You to Break with Tradition

 Using One Cornice for Two Windows

-In the master bedroom, an oversize cornice and curtains hang over a pair of windows, creating a perfect spot for a calming seating area.
+In the main bedroom, an oversize cornice and curtains hang over a pair of windows, creating a perfect spot for a calming seating area.
+The blues and grays in the painting by Kiki Slaughter inspired the bedroom's color scheme.